ShipraD25/liri-node-app/README.md

 3. Depending on whatever command you want to run after typing node and file name the output will vary.

+For example:
-For example: if you want to run the concert-this command, type in as follows-
+1. If you want to run the concert-this command, type in as follows-

 ```
 node liri.js concert-this <artist/band name here>